bugmark-trial/scramword_1804/doc/rsbbrae_0.md

-UnScramble this Word: t o y r f
+UnScramble this Word: r s b b r a e
 ----------

 Answer in the issue comments